 Beware of curated content.
 Many course providers will wax lyrical about their expert curriculum which, upon closer inspection, actually turns out to be a compilation of third-party content.
 It’s normal for a UX design course to point you to other resources for further reading, but ideally, the core syllabus will be written (and continuously updated) by expert curriculum writers.

 Mastering the right skills is only half the battle.
 If you’re serious about breaking into the industry and landing a UX role, look for a course that offers specialist career support.
 Here at CareerFoundry, for example, our UX career-change program incorporates an entire job preparation module.
 Students are also assigned a dedicated Careers Specialist who provides one-to-one coaching throughout the job search period.

 Besides the points listed above, consider your personal situation.
 How much time can you dedicate each week to learning UX?
 How much flexibility do you need in terms of scheduling?
 What’s your budget?

 Ultimately, if you’re paying for a UX course, you want the full career-change package.
 Some providers (like us) ensure this with a job guarantee; if you don’t find a job within six months of graduating, you’ll get your money back.
-Before you commit, conduct thorough market research; check customer reviews, speak to a career advisor, and look for legitimate alumni success stories.
+Before you commit, make sure you do the following:

 Where can you find opportunities to apply your budding UX design skills?